ICRAR/ngas/doc/install.rst

 A set of `fabric <http://www.fabfile.org/>`_ modules have been written to ease the installation of NGAS in more complex scenarios.
 Fabric is a tool that allows to perform commands in one or more hosts, local or remote.
-Using this we perform the installation of NGAS in any host, plus a few other things.
+Using this we perform not only the installation of NGAS in any host, but also the customization of the host as necessary, plus any other extra step required by other scenarios.

 Fabric's command-line allows users to specify the username and hosts where tasks will take place.
 For example::